 All kidding aside, why are family events so painful for some individuals, especially persons who are emotionally sensitive or who have symptoms of borderline personality disorder?
 How can we help our sensitive and even conflictive relatives negotiate the holidays in peace?

-I can think of four reasons why the holidays can bring on far more stress than fun and why some people might wish that the holidays go away all together (and thanks to Dr. Charlie Swenson for helping me to figure this out.[1])
+I can think of several reasons why the holidays can bring on far more stress than fun and why some people might wish that the holidays go away all together (and thanks to Dr. Charlie Swenson for some of his ideas.[1])

 Mental Comparisons – Comparisons between one’s self and others is a sure-fire way to feel bad.
 For persons with more severe levels of insecurity, emotional sensitivity, and interpersonal difficulties, comparisons between self and others can be emotionally devastating.
 And at the holidays there are more people around to make these comparisons (and who may be making comparisons too.)